291 Bartlett Hall

 His fields of research and teaching are eighteenth- and nineteenth-century American literature, African American literature, and Asian American Literature.

-His book, Bonds of Citizenship: Law and the Labors of Emancipation, will be published Spring 2013 by NYU Press.
+His book, Bonds of Citizenship: Law and the Labors of Emancipation, was published Spring 2013 by NYU Press.

 In this study of literature and law from the Constitutional founding through the Civil War, Phan demonstrates how American citizenship and civic culture were profoundly transformed by the racialized material histories of free, enslaved, and indentured labor.
 Bonds of Citizenship illuminates the historical tensions between the legal paradigms of citizenship and contract, and in the emergence of free labor ideology in American culture.